New Jersey Online Gaming

-For the first 11 months of 2014, New Jersey's online gaming sites generated $40,735,031 in gross revenue, $6,110,255 of which went to the state in taxes.
 New Jersey officials had hoped online gaming would generate about $180 million of tax revenue.
-The less than expected amount of online gaming revenue is attributed to problems with payment processing and geolocation.
+The less-than-expected amount of online gaming revenue is attributed to problems with payment processing and geolocation.

 Prior to this, New Jersey had been seeking to legalize online gambling for several years.
-But those efforts fell short for a variety of reasons.
+Those efforts fell short for a variety of reasons.

 Christie vetoed a different version of this bill in 2011, citing "legal and constitutional concerns" that the bill violated New Jersey's Constitution, which only permits casino gambling in Atlantic City, and his opposition to supporting the horse racing industry through funds generated by online casinos.
 The new bill resolved both of the issues by removing the provision of $30 million in racing subsidies and obtaining expert opinions that as long as servers were based in Atlantic City, the Constitution wouldn't be violated.

 Additional legal support came late in 2011, when the US Department of Justice announced that the Wire Act only applied to sports betting.
 This new interpretation of the Wire Act cleared the way for states to pursue intrastate online gaming without fear of federal prosecution.